cryptoBLD/foodoverflow/README.md

 ## What is Foodoverflow?
 Foodoverflow is a website that allows users to search for recipes based on ingredients, categories, and more. the front page also displays three random recipes for you to tryout.
-The recipe is then displayed in a readable and understandable format.
+The recipe is then displayed in a readable format.
-You can also rate your experience with the recipe.
+You can also rate your experience with the recipe by writing a short review and giving it up to 5 Stars.

 ## What is the purpose of Foodoverflow?
 We made Foodoverflow as a fun project to learn more about web development.